-The third course was Bloody Mary tabasco and heritage tomato parfait, carpaccio of heritage tomato, rice crisp, chilli salt, sweet onion and olive oil powder.
+The third course was Bloody Mary tabasco and heritage tomato parfait with carpaccio of heritage tomato, rice crisp, chilli salt, sweet onion and olive oil powder.
 It was beautifully presented and the tomatoes especially, were utterly delicious.
-A nice contrast of flavours and textures, with sweet, hot, zingy, crisp and smooth.
+This dish had a nice contrast of flavours and textures, with sweet, hot, zingy, crisp and smooth.

 Next up, the fourth course consisted of caramelised Jerusalem artichoke, almond feta, charred broccoli, sweet beetroot marshmallow, baked fig and pumpkin purée.
 The almond feta was very moreish, and the sweetness of the fig and pumpkin purée added a nice contrasting sweetness to the dish.
 Although we agreed that the big chunk of broccoli was a bit out of place.

-The sixth course comprised of a sweet corn, pickled chilli and Jalapeño fritter with lemon thyme and cumin potato purée, tomato marmalade glazed roasted romanesco, white bean, pine nuts and avocado.
+The sixth course consisted of a sweet corn, pickled chilli and jalapeño fritter with lemon thyme and cumin potato purée, tomato marmalade glazed roasted romanesco, white bean, pine nuts and avocado.
 It was very hearty and satisfying.

 The seventh course was the pre-dessert course which featured pieces of yummy ginger cake, topped off with an ultra-thick and creamy walnut ice cream.
 It was very indulgent indeed!